fanzfan/ojtest/README.md

-# Oj Testcase

-A testcase generator for online judges.
+# OjTest - A testcase generator for online judges.

 Install  `pip3 install oj_testcase`
 If you find this project helpful, star it!

 ---